subvertnormality/mosaic/README.md

 ### Sound design

-The initial stage of song creation involves setting up a few basic voices.
+The initial stage of song creation with _Mosaic_ involves setting up a few basic voices.
 These preliminary sound designs may evolve, but it's useful to have a basic foundation for developing the rhythmic, harmonic, and melodic aspects of your track.

 Start by selecting the device for each element of your composition, whether it be an internal Norns player, an external drum machine or synthesizer, or components of a modular patch.
-Assign each device to a Mosaic [channel](#channel-editor) as detailed in the [device](#devices) section.
+To do this, assign each device to a Mosaic [channel](#channel-editor) as detailed in the [device](#devices) section.
 Organising different instruments can be helpful; for instance, group drums on channels 1-6, harmonic and textural elements on channels 7-10, melodic elements on channels 11-14, and reserve channels 15 and 16 for modulation.
 Adapt these assignments to suit your specific musical style and needs.

 With your devices assigned, you're ready to begin the rhythm and harmony design process.

 ### Rhythm section design

 The rhythm of your track is crafted using the [Pattern editor](#pattern-editor), accessible by pressing the third button in the global menu cluster located at the bottom left of your grid.
-A pattern in Mosaic is defined as a sequence composed of 64 trigs, notes, velocities, and duration data, spanning 64 steps.
+A pattern in Mosaic is defined as a sequence composed of 64 trigs, notes, velocities, and duration data, always spanning 64 steps.
 Patterns are the building blocks of your rhythm section.

 The pattern editor provides multiple tools to create these building blocks.
 You can input trigs manually in an XOX style, or choose from predefined banks featuring bass, snare, and hi-hat patterns.
-For more complex needs, explore using Euclidean patterns or those from Noise Engineering's Numeric Repetitor.
+For more complex needs, explore using Euclidean patterns or patterns from Noise Engineering's Numeric Repetitor.
 To add unique rhythmic variations, apply a tresillo modifier, which introduces a 3-3-2 repeating pattern.
 These rhythm types can be blended by selecting and "painting" them onto the grid.
+It's possible to paint more than one pattern at a time, and then edit further to taste XOX style.
 To learn more about this process, refer to the [adding trigs](#adding-trigs) section.

-After establishing a pattern of trigs, assign [note](#adding-notes) and [velocity](#adding-velocity) data.
+After establishing a pattern of trigs, assign relative [notes](#adding-notes) and [velocity](#adding-velocity) data.
 These patterns will later be merged and remixed to form your rhythm and harmony sections.

 ### Harmony design

-_Mosaic_'s harmony tools enable you to compose your song's chordal progressions with ease.
+_Mosaic_'s harmony tools enable you to compose your song's chordal progressions.
 These progressions can dynamically modulate your patterns, allowing for the creation of complex harmonic sequences with minimal music theory knowledge.

 Harmonic progressions can be applied globally — modulating all notes across all channels to the same key, degree, and scale rotation — or on a per-channel basis, affecting only the notes within that channel.
 This decoupling of patterns and notes from the active scale enables dynamic and experimental tonal modulations.
 For example, setting your global scale to change in a polyrhythmic pattern relative to your channel's note data can create captivating musical textures.

 Each project supports 16 scale slots.
 Each slot includes a root note, a scale type (e.g., Dorian, Major), a degree, and a scale rotation.
 The [scale editor](#scale-editor) is where you craft the scales that will form your chord progressions, and you can sequence these using [scale locks](#scale-locks) either globaly from the scale editor, or per channel using the channel editor.

 ### Sequence composition

-At this point you will have a set of sound sources attached to a number of channels, a set of patterns with notes, trigs velocities and lengths, and a set of scales that work well together - possibly assigned as either a global scale or a set of trig locks on the global scale editor.
+At this point you will have a set of sound sources attached to a number of channels, a set of patterns with relative notes, trigs velocities and lengths, and a set of scales that work well together - possibly assigned as either a global scale or a set of trig locks on the global scale editor.
 Now it's time to compose your first sequence.
-You can now use _Masaic_'s [channel editor](#channel-editor) to lay out your harmonic and rhythm sections by assigning patterns to channels.
-The first step is to [add patterns to channels](#adding-patterns-to-channels).
+The pattern tools offer the ability to craft intricate rhythmic and harmonic sections.
+However, the true heart of Mosaic is the [channel editor](##channel-editor).
+The channel editor is used to lay out your harmonic and rhythm sections by [adding patterns to channels](#adding-patterns-to-channels).

 #### Using merge modes